How to Calibrate an Optical Comparator

 An optical comparator can verify profiles, radii, and angles of gages when its measurement uncertainty is adequate.
 However, for linear dimensions, gage blocks or CMMs typically provide lower uncertainty.
 Comparators excel at profile and form measurements.

-Track Optical Comparator Calibrations Automatically
+Generate Optical Comparator Calibration Certificates Automatically